Abdisamad001/mlproject/README.md

 👨‍💻 Author
-Abdisamad Omar.
+Abdisamad Omar
-Contact:

 📧 Email: abdisamad.oma@gmail.com
 🐱 GitHub: @Abdisamad001
+📄 License
-📄 License: This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details